Sociology, Social Policy and Social Work

 About the pathway

-The Sociology, Social Policy and Social work pathway is offered at Durham University, Newcastle University, Teesside University, Ulster University and Queen’s University Belfast.
+The Sociology, Social Policy and Social work pathway is offered at Durham University, Newcastle University, Northumbria University, Teesside University, Ulster University and Queen’s University Belfast.
 The pathway covers research in three areas, sociology, social policy and social work and offers training and PhD supervision in each of these areas.

 The pathway links Newcastle Sociology with three outstanding Social Work and Social Policy Subject Areas.
 Sociology at Newcastle University is the location for the ESRC recognised MA in Sociology and Social Research (MASSR), a long running programme providing core social science research and sociological training.
 The Department of Sociology at Durham University is host to the established and ESRC recognised Masters programmes in Social Research Methods (Social Policy) and Social Research Methods (Social Work) and provides core methods training for all students in the Faculty of Social Sciences and Health.
 Queens University Belfast Social Work and Social Policy’s research expertise includes an interdisciplinary Doctorate in Childhood Studies.
 Teesside University’s Social Work and Social Policy provision is based within its School of Social Science Humanities and Law and School of Health.
 Social Work and Social Policy at Ulster University is located across the School of Sociology and Applied Social Studies and in the School of Criminology, Politics and Social Policy.
 The excellence of research in each of these subject areas across the partner universities in NINE means that this pathway offers rich, rigorous and high quality training and supervision.